From Guitar to Ukulele

 The capoed guitar connection

-Here are the notes of strings 4 through 1 of a standard tuned guitar — with a capo at the 5th fret! — shown in treble clef notation.
+With a capo at the 5th fret there are the sounding notes of strings 4 through 1 of a standard tuned guitar, shown in treble clef notation.
 The notes are GCEA:

 Here are the open strings of the ukulele:

-The obvious difference is the ukulele's high reentrant G, which is an octave higher than the 4th string of the guitar at the 5th fret (where is is capoed.)
+The obvious difference is the ukulele's high reentrant G—that G is an octave higher than the 4th string of the guitar capoed at the 5th fret.
 Reentrant tunings are rather uncommon.
 The term simply means that the notes are not in straight ascending order.
-Other instruments that use reentrant tunings are: five-string banjo, Cuatro, and Charango.
+Other instruments with reentrant tunings are: five-string banjo, Cuatro, and Charango.
 In a sense, even 12-string guitar is reentrant.

-Because of the reentrant G the actual intervals of tenor C6 uke are: a descending perfect 5th, a major 3rd and a perfect 4th.
-However, the octave shift is relatively inconsequential as we study chord fingerings.
+Because of the uke's reentrant G the actual intervals of tenor C6 uke are: a descending perfect 5th, then the ascending intervals of a major 3rd and a perfect 4th.
+The G's octave shift is relatively inconsequential as we study chord fingerings.
 Therefore, we can think of the tenor uke intervals as shown in the guitar tuning: a perfect 4th, a major 3rd, and a perfect 4th.

 A moment of doubt

 As we seen, with a capo at the 5th fret, the guitar and and uke are practically tuned identically!
 So, if a capoed guitar and uke can are so similar, why even bother ukulele?
 Why not just play guitar capo 5?